Skip to content

 • Shades: Base toward black — lightness decreases, chroma slightly decreases

-Colour harmony
+Color harmony

-Because OKLCH's hue dimension is perceptually uniform, these rotations produce harmonies that actually look harmonious — unlike HSL, where a 120-degree rotation might produce two colours that feel like they belong together and one that doesn't.
+Because OKLCH's hue dimension is perceptually uniform, these rotations produce harmonies that actually look harmonious — unlike HSL, where a 120-degree rotation might produce two colors that feel like they belong together and one that doesn't.

 Palette-wide adjustments